tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 While absolute finality can be more desirable than probabilistic finality, there are some **trade-offs** to consider: users making payments will most probably favor absolute finality, but decentralized applications (dApps) might require availability over consistency.

 When it comes to payments, probabilistic finality opens up a network to transactions only being less or more probably final but not "final final".
 Blocks changing could lead to the loss of millions of dollars. dApps might require transactions to always go through even when they include minor mistakes.
 Finality largely affects the user experience.
-Thinking about finality is essential to develop robust blockchain platforms and choose which platform to develop applications for.
+Thinking about finality is essential to developing robust blockchain platforms and choosing which platform to develop applications for.

 <ExpansionPanel title="Finality in PoS consensus">

 How does the consensus mechanism affect finality?
-Take a look at an example for PoS consensus and the finality it establishes: Tendermint.
+Take a look at an example of PoS consensus and the finality it establishes: Tendermint.

 Tendermint provides absolute finality.
 It relies on Proof-of-Stake (PoS) with delegation and [Practical Byzantine Fault Tolerance (BFT)](https://github.com/tendermint/tendermint).
 Participants signal support for well-behaved, reliable nodes that create and confirm blocks, and users signal support by staking the native token of a chain.
 Staking bears the possibility of acquiring a share of the network transaction fees, but also the risk of reduced returns or even losses should the node become unreliable.